korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 ### Book Keeping
 #### Items identified
 We can find out, that all items can have same structure and only it's role differs.
-Role can be actor or component and with those roles we can build company, department of a company, product shat consists of components, component, customer, group of customer, group of customer groups etc. Categorys are are Items descripted below with a role 'Smart Contract' as highest level without owner.
+Role can be actor or component and with those roles we can build company, department of a company, product shat consists of components, component, customer, group of customers, group of customer groups etc. Categorys are are Items descripted below with a role 'Smart Contract' as highest level without owner.
 'Smart Contract's are lowest level of this chain, concrete contracts.
 ##### Smart Contract
 This is Item descripted below with a role 'Smart Contract'

+##### Assignment
+Link between 2 Items whith features.
+For instance is link is between a component and smart contract, this will include True or False indicator and also link to crteator.
+This neans that this creator has identifies if this compunents fullfills smart contract rules or not.
+* id
+* date
+* item id
+* oteherIitem id
+* creator id
+* isTrue
 ##### Item
 Itemt is iterative with roles, so item can be basic component that is a part of a product; component, that is not a part of a product yet; a product that contais components; company or department of company, customer or group of customers; category or smart contract under a category.
 * id
+* date
 * name
 * description
 * url
-* role (company, department, component, product, customer, customer group
+* role (company, department, component, product, customer, customer group, smart contract)
-* set of items that are assembled to this item, this can be also ownership, if role role is company, customer
+* set of assigned items that are assembled to this item, this can be also ownership, if role role is company, customer
-* which items this item is part of
+* set of assigned items which this item is part of
-* set of items this item holds.
+* set of assigned items this item holds.
 Valid for company that sells services like transport.
 Transport can also be a component.
 Because ownership is not changed ith these kind operatoins, we need onother set than obove one.
-* which items this item is holded of
+* set of assigned items which this item is holded of
-* holder who has physical control to this item now, valid for roles company, department
-* set of smart contract this item fullfills (roles company, company) or what smart contract role customer wan't to be fullfilled.
+* set of assignef smart contract this item fullfills or does not fullfill (roles company, department) or what smart contract role customer wan't to be fullfilled (roles customer, group of customers).

 #### Transactions identified